Table of Contents

 8. Stress-Free Process

 If you have neither the money nor time to buy a home, renting one can be a quicker and cheaper way of living in New York City.
-The legal and financial commitments are less complicated than the purchase of property, and it is a much quicker process.
-Many people who come to New York City choose to rent whether they come to work, to search for work or just to experience residing in the Big Apple.
+The legal and financial commitments are less complicated than buying a property, and a faster process.
+Many people who come to New York City choose to rent whether they come to work, to search for work or to experience residing in the Big Apple.

 Renting offers the opportunity to live in the city, understand it better and prepare thoroughly to make the right decision when purchasing a home.

 Renting an apartment is the least expensive option for short-term purposes, with no substantial down payments, mortgage, attorneys, insurance or closing costs.
 There is also no monthly charges, repair fees or property taxes when renting.
 The only commitment is utilities, and in some instances, a brokerage fee equals up to 15% of the annual rent.

 10. Renting does not build Equity

 The primary disadvantage when renting is that regardless of how long you have lived in an apartment, you do not own property or equity when you move out and the money spent on rent is also not tax deductible.
 All these are substantial benefits you would enjoy when owning your apartment.
 Building equity

 11. Buildings and Apartments not as well equipped and maintained as condos and co-ops